veracruz-project/icecap/examples/README.md

 [../src/rust/crates/hypervisor/components](../src/rust/crates/hypervisor/components).

 Like the hypervisor itself, realm images are also specified using CapDL.
-Unlike the hypervisor's CapDL specification, which is realized by the root task, realm CapDL specifications are realized at realm-creation time by a dynamic CapDL loader in the [resource server](../src/rust/crates/hypervisor/components/resource-server).
+Unlike the hypervisor's CapDL specification, which is realized at boot-time by the root task, realm CapDL specifications are realized at realm creation-time by a dynamic CapDL loader in the [resource server](../src/rust/crates/hypervisor/components/resource-server).

-Take a look at the realm specifications for each of the three examples realms: a minimal realm analogous to the `03-minimal-capdl` example, a Linux VM, and a MirageOS unikernel:
+Take a look at the CapDL specifications for each of the three example realms: a minimal realm analogous to the `03-minimal-capdl` example, a Linux VM, and a MirageOS unikernel: